General information and occurrence

-Foundry sands (SiO2 content >96%) with a low content of alcalic pollutants which are characterize by a high sintering temperature, are the basic raw material for preparing moulds and cores masses (up to 90% of these masses) used in steel castings, iron castings and castings made of metals alloys.
-For making the steel castings the sands have to be characterized by the sintering temperature of 1,400°C, for the iron castings – 1,350°C, and for the non-ferrous metals castings - 1,200°C. Two types of foundry sands are differentiated on the basis of the cement and carbonates content: pure quartz sands and natural binder (cement) foundry sands.
+Foundry sands (SiO2 content >96%) with a low content of alkali pollutants which are characterized by a high sintering temperature, are the basic raw material for preparing moulds and cores masses (up to 90% of these masses) used in steel castings, iron castings and castings made of metals alloys.
+For making the steel castings the sands have to be characterized by the sintering temperature of 1,400°C, for the iron castings – 1,350°C, and for the non-ferrous metals castings - 1,200°C. Two types of foundry sands are differentiated on the basis of the cement and carbonates content: pure quartz sands and natural binder foundry sands.
 The raw material coming from some of foundry sands deposits can also be used in other applications.
 Pure quartz sands are used as glass sands or sometimes as sands for building and road industries.

 Table 1 shows resources and the state of development and exploration of foundry sands in Poland.

-The output of foundry sands in Poland was equal 974.76 thousand tonnes in 2020 and decreased by 283.78 thousand tonnes (22.5%) in comparison with the previous year.
-The production volume dropped from: Grudzeń-Las deposit (by 229.56 thousand tonnes), Szczakowa deposit (by 104.64 thousand tonnes) and Ludwików Pole B-1 deposit (by 1.30 thousand tonnes).
-For the second consecutive year, the output from Ludwików – Pole B deposit was on hold, moreover the exploitation of Krzeszówek deposit, in spite of the valid exploitation concessions, has not started since 2005.
+The output of foundry sands in Poland was equal 1,219.89 thousand tonnes in 2021 and increased by 245.13 thousand tonnes (25.15%) in comparison with the previous year.
+The exploitation volume growth was the result of increasing output from the Grudzeń-Las deposit – by 249.85 thousand tonnes (about 50%).
+The output remained at the similar level for the Szczakowa and Zawisna II deposits, whereas the exploitation from the Ludwików Pole B-1 deposit was on hold.
+For the third consecutive year, the exploitation from the Ludwików – Pole B deposit was not carried out, moreover, the exploitation of Krzeszówek deposit – in spite of a valid exploitation concession – has not started.

 The figure given below shows changes in domestic resources and production of foundry sands in Poland in the years 1989-2021.